 The greatest benefit to SeeClickFix.com, which was founded in New Haven, is the ability to get things done.
 Many neighbors have shared stories of issues that were resolved because so many New Haven residents voted on them.
 When an issue gets a lot of votes, it gets a lot of press and it gets the attention of those with the ability to fix it.

-Open to all who are interested, DWSCMT meets the 2nd Tuesday of each month at 6 p.m., either at City Hall or hosted by a local business.
+Open to all who are interested, DWSCMT meets the 2nd Tuesday of each month at 6 p.m., either at City Hall or on Zoom.
 Each month the Police Manager for Downtown/Wooster Square joins the meeting to relay the police activity for the month.
 Additionally, guest presenters speak on subjects important to the area.
 This is also a great venue for people to express their wishes, concerns or desires for their neighborhood.

 The Management team has been in place and has been for more than 20 years representing the Downtown/Wooster Square area.
 There are 11 Teams throughout New Haven.